 - Take advantage of the additional data in the new Google Search Console reports to spot patterns as far as 16 months back.
 You can easily check your average position and see how it changed over time.

 - Always monitor your backlink profile.
 Perhaps you are losing a lot of high-quality links which is resulting in a decline in your rankings.
+Or maybe you disavowed a lot of popular high-authority backlinks by accident?
+This happens.

 - Follow Google’s SEO guidelines and industry best practices to minimize the risk of losing your traffic or being penalized.